 Cameron: <em>Terminator: The Sarah Connor Chronicles</em>-

-Between her and Kristanna Loken in T3 (see silde 3), we're kind of hoping the machines win.
+Between her and Kristanna Loken in T3, we're kind of hoping the machines win.

 Rosie: <em>The Jetsons</em>-

-This buxom, eager-to-please droid is the one home appliance George never yelled, "Jane, stop this crazy thing!" about.
+This buxom, eager-to-please droid is the one home appliance about which George never yelled, "Jane, stop this crazy thing!"

 The Stepford Wives: <em>The Stepford Wives</em>-

 These busty subservient cyborgs are sexually compliant and have the capability to cook a mean roast.
-As if that isn't a good enough reason to worship them stainless steel existences, the majority just so happen to look like Nicole Kidman and Faith Hill.
+As if that isn't a good enough reason to worship them, the majority just so happen to look like Nicole Kidman and Faith Hill.
 Double score!